 - Older unit?
 Say so.
 But is it charming, historical, retro, or cozy?
 You can let people know you have an older home without making it sound too uninviting, but do acknowledge it in some way.

 - Got pets?
-You MUST list this as guests can have allergies or discomforts.
+You MUST list this as guests can have allergies or strong oppositions to pets.
 But are the pets cute, great company?
 Are they an adorable “local”, and do they keep to themselves?

 Small perks add a sense of invitation and are a low-cost investment for what you will earn per stay.
 Here's our suggested must-have's, as well as “above and beyond” provisions.